Last Modified: 6/13/2020

 • All services may be billed directly to the MAC

-The SNF is only responsible for billing physical, occupational, and speech therapy services received during a non-covered stay.
+The SNF is only responsible for billing physical, occupational, and speech therapy services that the beneficiary received during a non-covered stay.
 The beneficiary’s non-covered stay may be due to Part A benefits being exhausted, post hospital stay or the beneficiary did not meet SNF level of care requirements.

 SNF Consolidated Billing